Professor of Law

 J.D., 1985, William Mitchell College of Law

-Mitchell Hamline School of Law: visiting assistant professor of law, resident adjunct professor of law, supervising and implementing Legal Assistance to Minnesota Prisoners (LAMP) Clinic, 2015-.
+Mitchell Hamline School of Law: professor of law, visiting assistant professor of law, resident adjunct professor of law, supervising and implementing Legal Assistance to Minnesota Prisoners (LAMP) Clinic, 2015-.

 William Mitchell College of Law: visiting assistant professor of law, resident adjunct professor of law, supervising and implementing Legal Assistance to Minnesota Prisoners (LAMP) Clinic, 2003-2015; adjunct and LAMP co-supervisor, 1989-2003.